esb8/AvionicsPower/README.md

 ## Overview

-This project is a RP2040, GPS board designed to be utilized in an avionics system comprising of 3 CAN connected PCBs which are comprised of a sensorboard, a powerboard, and a GPS Board.
+This project is a RP2040, Power Distrubtion Board designed to be utilized in an avionics system comprising of 3 CAN connected PCBs which are comprised of a sensorboard, a Power Distrubution Board, and a GPS Board.
 This avionics stack is designed for use in High Power model rocketry and aims to provide accurate telemetry, tracking position, altitude, and time during flight.